-The evidence supporting this finding of fact is contained in the testimony and exhibit of Toccoa witness Trippe, and the testimony of Public Staff witness Morgan.
+The evidence supporting this finding of fact is contained in the testimony and exhibit of Toccoa witness Trippe and the testimony of Public Staff witness Morgan.

-Company witness Trippe testified that Toccoa participates in the Gas Authority's "Winter Hedge Program" under the Authority's Option 2 which allows Toccoa to rely on the Gas Authority's advice on locking in future prices for a portion of the Company's firm load.
-Witness Trippe stated that the Gas Authority's objective in hedging prices is to achieve price stability at a reasonable level for its members' retail customers, and that this objective was accomplished by locking in futures prices on approximately 22.2% of its forecasted firm gas sales for November 2019 through March 2020.
+Company witness Trippe testified that Toccoa participates in the Gas Authority's "Winter Hedge Program" under the Authority's Option 2.
+Witness Trippe stated that the Gas Authority's objective in hedging prices is to achieve price stability at a reasonable level for its members' retail customers.
+Witness Trippe further testified that Toccoa reviewed its Winter Hedge Program participation and elected to hedge its winter hedge volumes at approximately 22.2% of its forecasted firm gas sales for November 2019 through March 2020.

 Company witness Trippe also testified that although hedging helps manage volatility in the wholesale cost of gas, it can create its own challenges.
 He explained that some customers have unrealistic expectations of the benefits of hedging because a common benchmark for evaluating hedged prices is the actual spot market price.
-Witness Trippe further testified that this can be an unfair measure because it is only available after the fact, and incorrectly assumes that the goal of hedging is "to beat the market."
+Witness Trippe further testified that this can be an unfair measure because it is only available after the fact, and assumes that the goal of hedging is "to beat the market."
 He also testified that the principal goal of hedging is to achieve price stability at a reasonable level for the consuming public.